gamesbook/pyprototypr/docs/manual.rst

 You then use Python to *"run"* (process) that script, or file, to create an output file (in PDF format) with your resulting design.
-If you want to make changes to the design, then you add to, delete or change the instructions in your script and then use Python to re-process it.
+If you want to make changes to the design, then you add to, delete or change the instructions in your script and then use Python to re-process it and update the PDF.

 The script concept
 ------------------

-The script is similar to the process of building a house; in the sense that the instructions which come first create layers that are "deeper down", in the same way that a foundation is below a floor, which is below a ceiling, which is below a roof.
-The lower layers are often not visible, even if they are there.
+The script is similar to the process of building a house; in the sense that the instructions which come first create layers that are "deeper down", in the same way that a foundation is below a floor, which is below the walls, which are below the ceiling, which is below the roof.
+The lower layers are often not "visible", even if they are there.

 So, for example, a page may contain rectangles representing cards.
 Each card may then have additional rectangles placed on it, representing some aspect that is part of your card design.
 Those rectangles, in turn, could have images or icons placed on them.
-So, each item "obscures" part or all of the item it is placed on.
+So, each item can "obscure" part or all of the item it is placed on.

 In summary - the *order* of instructions in a script is important!